 RC car motors need fresh air to cool down and continue to work properly, and they can only be run for a limited time before just overheating.
-If you want your RC car motor never to be damaged by the heat that it is producing, we recommend that you ensure that the RC car motor always has fresh air.
+If you want your RC car motor never to be damaged by the heat that it is producing, I recommend that you ensure that the RC car motor always has fresh air.

 Too Much Speed

 It may seem impossible or nonsensical, but if your motor is spinning too fast, several things inside it can go wrong and be misaligned.
 With the magnets losing balance, the bearing breaking outright, and the wiring sometimes becoming damaged as well.